carpentries/lesson-development-training/episodes/03-audience.md

 4. Write content to lead learners from one of these assessments to the next
 5. (After the break) evaluate how closely the outcomes meet the objectives

-**TODO: replace the list above with a figure, similar to the one used earlier for Nicholl's original list.**
+**TODO: add a figure illustrating the process described in the list above. could be similar to the one used earlier for Nicholl's original list.**

 ## Target Audience